Axosoft/glo-api-apps/README.md

-# Awesome GitKraken Glo API integrations
+# Awesome GitKraken Glo API SDKs

-This is a list of SDKs. that consume/interact with GitKraken Glo's API.
+This is a list of SDKs that consume/interact with GitKraken Glo's API.
 Apps and integrations have been moved to [the glo marketplace](https://www.gitkraken.com/glo-marketplace), if you want your app listed, submit it there.

 Want to create an app?
 [Start here](https://support.gitkraken.com/developers/overview/)